 Fortunately, unless they are very heavily pressured, warthogs are usually diurnal, which makes hunting them much easier.
 Since they usually drink daily, hunting over a water hole is usually the most successful method when hunting warthog.
 By sitting in a blind over a water hole one can see literally dozens of warthogs in a single sitting and choose a good quality trophy.

-However, spot and stalk hunting in areas where warthog like to eat can also be a very successful method of hunting warthog.
+However, spot and stalk hunting in areas where they like to eat can also be a very successful hunting method as well.
 Indeed, many warthog are taken incidentally while out looking for another species.
 Since they like to feed in the open, it may be difficult to approach close enough for a good shot unless great care is taken.
-Warthogs do not have great eyesight, but their sense of smell is acute.
+They do not have great eyesight, but their sense of smell is acute.
 Ensure that you always approach them from downwind or they will catch your scent and flee.

 A final, though less often method used to hunt warthog is to ambush them when they emerge from their burrow during the morning.
-If you can identify a den that is currently in use by a large male warthog, it may be worth your time to set up at first light along a likely route the warthog will take after waking up.
+If you can identify a den that is currently in use by a large male, it may be worth your time to set up at first light along a likely route he will take after waking up.

 Warthog are, pound for pound, a pretty tough species.
-While there are some hunters who have successfully hunted them with .22 caliber centerfire rifles, I consider them to be too light for the job.
+While there are some hunters who have successfully hunted them with .22 caliber centerfire rifles like the .22 Hornet, .223 Remington, or the .22-250 Remington, I consider them to be too light for the job for most situations.
 The only situation I advocate using a .22 centerfire on a warthog is when taking a head shot.
-However, most of the time, a cartridge in the 7 mm to .30-06 Springfield range is best.
-Just ensure that you utilize heavy for caliber bullets that can punch through muscle and bone in order to reach the vitals of the warthog.
+However, most of the time, a good hog hunting cartridges in the 7mm Mauser, .270 Winchester, .280 Remington, .280 Ackley Improved, 7mm Rem Mag, or .30-06 Springfield range will work very well.
+Just ensure that you utilize heavy for caliber bullets that can punch through muscle and bone in order to reach the vitals.

 Shot placement is extremely important on warthogs.
 With their relative toughness in mind, I recommend a shot directly in the center of the shoulder and approximately one third of the way up the body on a broadside warthog.
 This shot will hit the top of the heart and the lungs for a quick and ethical kill.